isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 with synthesising sounds using computer simulations to mimic the sounds of theoretical strings made of various materials from titanium, steel, plastic, and glass.&nbsp;</p>
-<p>Attendees networked and mingled after the talks, connecting with other
+<p>As the presentations concluded, the evening's conversations were far from
-science enthusiasts.
+over.
+Attendees networked and mingled after the talks, connecting with other science enthusiasts.
 The Science Café provided participants an opportunity to ponder the origins of the universe and music’s role in transmitting the movements of the firmaments.
 Although string theory remains an incomplete framework for unifying physics awaiting further technological advancements